- The natural rights to punish

 Locke did not think it was possible for anyone to voluntarily enslave themselves or voluntarily give anyone the right to kill them.
 Those rights are inalienable, meaning they cannot be voluntarily surrendered or alienated.

 On the face of it, this is hard to understand.
 If I am incapable of giving anyone else the permission to harm me by alienating my rights, how can I accomplish the same thing by forfeiting my rights?
-We will need to talk about what the difference between alienation and forfeiture might consist in.
+So we talked about what the difference between alienation and forfeiture might consist in.

-Suppose criminals forfeit their rights.
-Does it follow that others can do whatever they like to criminals?
-That is, do they forfeit all of their rights?
+The idea behind forfeiting rights seems to be that the criminal has simply left the community of people with rights.
+If so, does it follow that others can do whatever they like to the criminal?
 Sometimes, Locke seems to say exactly that.
 In §23, for instance, he says that the person who has forfeited his rights can be kept as a slave.
 If that is too hard, he says, the enslaved person can always resist the master in order to “draw on himself the death he desires.”
 Yikes!

 I do not think that he actually means to say that the consequences of forfeiting your rights are always so extreme.
 He thinks that punishments have to be proportionate to the crime, so it can’t be that anything goes.